 Finch Frolic Garden is a 1.68-acre permaculture based habitat located in Fallbrook, CA. It is privately owned by Diane Kennedy.
 Finch Frolic Garden is not open for general public admission, but can be visited through privately arranged tours.
-This is an introduction to permaculture with basic landscape designs explained.
+The tour is an introduction to permaculture with basic landscape designs explained.
 I show you how to use simple and inexpensive methods to garden, harvest water, grow an abundance of food and ornamentals using materials you probably already have.
 Tours can be custom designed for your group’s interest.
-The tour fee is only $15 per person, with group sizes between 5 and 15 (or for smaller groups, a $75 minimum fee).
-Our tours aren’t just a walk through the garden.
-They are a demonstration class of introduction to permaculture and sustainable living.
+The tour fee is only $20 per person, with group sizes between 5 and 15 (or for smaller groups, a $100 minimum fee).
+Our tours aren’t just a walk through the garden, they are a demonstration class of permaculture and sustainable living.
 We give you ideas, resources, facts, and answer all your gardening questions.
 The information can be applied to all gardens of any size, anywhere, and to gardeners of all physical ability and involvement.
 The Garden is also a wonderful destination for a group outing, such as for plein air artists, photographers and bird watchers.

 Groups wanting to enjoy the garden for artistic or meditative purposes can arrange a tour followed by free time in the garden, to a total of four hours.
 A four-hour visit that includes a tour costs $50 per person.
 Every visitor must sign a hold harmless form.
 Please contact for more information at firstname.lastname@example.org.